erskingardner/nostr-ignition/new46.md

 Request events take the following form.
 In order simplify requests and payloads as much as possible, there are different event kinds for each command which help remote signers to understand the request and process the content properly.

-Clients use the `req` tag (containing a unique request id value) to listen for the response to their command.
+Clients can subscribe to events of `kind: 24136`, `kind: 24137`, and `kind: 24138` that have an "e" tag containing the ID of their request event to listen for the response, auth_challenge, or error to their command.

 ```json
 {